Examples of Terrapin Adventures’ Team Building Goals and Exercises

 - How does this apply to your work and personal life?

-Objective: Break The Ice
+Objective: Break the Ice

-TA Exercise: Knee Tag.
-Participants play an elimination tag game to get people moving and having fun.
+TA Exercise: Knee Tag | Participants play an elimination tag game to get people moving and having fun.

 TA Exercise: Hula Hoop Pass | Participant in a circle holding hands must pass a hula-hoop between people without letting go.
 This loosens people up and breaks some personal space boundaries.

-Objective: Getting To Know Each Other Better
+Objective: Getting to Know Each Other Better

-Participants must introduce themselves, and share something about themselves that is not known.
+TA Exercise: Dance Machine. | Participants must introduce themselves, and share something about themselves that is not known.
 Then they must share their dance move, which the other participants must replicate.

 TA Exercise: Web Rollup | Each member must talk about themselves until piece of webbing rolled up.

 Objective: Building Confidence in Self and Your Team

-TA Exercise Conquer Your Fear of Heights: Taking on one, two or all three levels of the high ropes challenge course to conquer ones fear and anxiety.
+TA Exercise: Conquer Your Fear of Heights| Taking on one, two or all three levels of the high ropes challenge course to conquer ones fear and anxiety.
 For a group confidence, small teams belay one member up the climbing tower.
 For added challenge, we sometimes blindfold one of the participants so they have to communicate clearly and trust their fellow participants.

-Objective: To Communicate Clearly And Understand The Nuances of Verbal And Non-Verbal Communication
+Objective: To Communicate Clearly and Understand the Nuances of Verbal and Non-Verbal Communication

-Standing in a circle, participants must toss soft objects around the circle in a specific order.
+TA Exercise: Toss A Name/Group Juggle| Standing in a circle, participants must toss soft objects around the circle in a specific order.
 Participants learn how to provide verbal and non-verbal communication.

-Objective: Learning How To Focus And Be Productive In A Chaotic/Stressful Environment
+Objective: Learning How to Focus and Be Productive in a Chaotic & Stressful Environment

-Participants must pass objects around a circle keeping the message clear.
+TA Exercise: Whichit-Whosit| Participants must pass objects around a circle keeping the message clear.

 Objective: Learn How To Lead, Listen and Follow

-TA Exercise: Rear View Mirror
+TA Exercise: Rear View Mirror | Involves three different participants.